warashibetrader/warashibetrader.github.io/_posts/2022-02-25-feature-list.md

 #### Main features

-1. Transact supports multiple assets curated for energy efficiency, speed, and low network fees: Nano, Banano, Solana, Stellar, and Algorand.
+1. Transact supports multiple assets curated for energy efficiency, speed, and no/low network fees: Nano, Banano, Solana, Stellar, and Algorand.

 2. Addresses are displayed alongside human-readable aliases/usernames, free for the address owner to set and update.